michael-wall/dlfolder_permissions/README.md

 ## Introduction ##
 - This 'proof of concept' is designed to remove all Permissions other than the VIEW Permission from the Site Member Role, for Documents & Media Folders.
-- It will update the Permissions when a Documents & Media Folder is created OR when the Permissions of an existing Documents & Media folder are updated using the Permissions GUI.
+- It will update the Permissions when a Documents & Media Folder is created OR when the Permissions of an existing Documents & Media Folder are updated.
+- If the Site Member Role already has the VIEW Permission, it will be retained, but all other Permissions will be removed.
+- If the Site Member Role doesn't already have the VIEW Permission then it will NOT be assigned, and ALL Permissions will be removed.

 ## Implementation ##
 - The module contains a ModelListener OSGi module for the ResourcePermission Model with the onBeforeCreate and onBeforeUpdate methods implemented.
 - This means the Model Listener is triggered ANYTIME a ResourcePermission is created or updated for ANY type of entity, not just the DLFolder Model.
+- It also means the code is triggered when a Documents & Media Folder is created in any Site by any means etc.
 - The code checks that the ResourcePermission Name matches DLFolder and that the ResourcePermission RoleId matches the Site Member Role before attempting to make any changes.

 ## Notes ##